espressif/esp-bootloader-plus/README.md

 7）Run command `custom_ota_gen.py -i build/hello_world.bin`, it will create a new sub-directory `custom_ota_binaries` and generate the new compressed firmware `hello_world.bin.xz.packed` in it.

-8）Run command `esptool.py -p PORT write_flash 0x150000 custom_ota_binaries/hello_world.bin.xz.packed` to burn the new compressed firmware into the ESP device's `storage` partition.
+8）Run command `esptool.py -p PORT --after no_reset write_flash 0x150000 custom_ota_binaries/hello_world.bin.xz.packed` to burn the new compressed firmware into the ESP device's `storage` partition.
 Please note that the parameter `PORT` should be replaced with the actual port of your device.

 9）Run command `idf.py monitor` to check device log, it should be as: